F-Haferkorn/ogis-cxxloop-examples/README.md

  BUT:
  - READability:  It can reduce C/C++ source code size and improve its readability.
  - TEACHability: it will improve the way to teach C/C++  especially for a younger audiencce.
- - ALGORITHMics: It allows/lead  the developer to notate code that completely does _NOT depend on the iteration index_.
+ - ALGORITHMics: It allows/leads the developer(s) to notate code that completely does _NOT depend on the iteration index_.
- - OPTIMIZATION: It opens the way to enhanced optimizations for new compiler implementations.
+ - OPTIMIZATION: It opens the way to enhanced optimizations for upciming compiler implementations.

 ### REMARK on TEACHing C/C++: ###
-As far as  know:
   - !!! the UK-Government decided to "force" (childern||pupils) form 4-years on to learn how to programm. !!!
   - 2nd grade (7years old) pupils are able to cope wit the concept of PRINTING, LOOPING and generating textual/graphical outputs.
-  - But CONDITIONS with the need of using boolean Expressions like AND, OR, NOT are a very hard stuff at  that age.
+But CONDITIONS with the need of using boolean Expressions like AND, OR, NOT are a very hard stuff at  that age.
+  Suggestion:
-  - What about starting teaching C++ with:  putc(), loop().
+  - What about starting to teach C++ for pupils with: putc(), loop() and going on with vars and  assignment.
-  - Forming them to statements to creating textuual outputs on the (screen || printer).
+  - Forming them to statements to creating textual outputs on the (screen || printer).
   - Assigning, and the operations add, subtract, multiply, divide and modulo are enough challenging  at that age.
-  - and teaching in then next, the 3rd grade: , functions, agrgumnet passing etc. Conditions (Boolean Algebra)
+  - and teaching in then next, the 3rd grade: , functions / agrumnet passing & Conditions inklusive Boolean Algebra.

   What do you think  ?
-   - How far COULD the teaching-level
-   - in the 1st university lecture of Programming (C/C++)
-   - for the the now 4-year old kindergarden children
+   - How far COULD the teaching-level for bachelor students in 2034 of Programming (C/C++) for the the now 4-year old kindergarden children be?
-   - be 2034?
-   - Compared to this years bachelor students?
+   - Compared to 2020  bachelor students?
   And what would be their favored programming language ???

 ### REMARK on OPTIMIZAtion: ###
 The new iterative coumpounds
  - have less degree of freedom
-	- and will give room for new way of enhancing the compiler optimization.
+ - and will give room for futher enhancements of the compiler optimization.
 We will see if:
- 	- it can lead to SHORTER,, COMPACTER machine-code as the itearation is SIMPLER.
+ - it can lead to SHORTER, COMPACTER machine-code as the itearation is SIMPLER.
+ - This will definitely apply for large loops with a tiny loop body.
  - This can reduce the _rate of cache-misses_ dramatically.

-### UNINTENDED-USAGE: ###
+### Beware of UNINTENDED-USAGE: ###
 	YES, in the presented cpp-implementation,
 	the underlying itarator index <rep> is not really "hidden" and could be "guessed" by a experienced programmer.

-## OPEN Issues: ##
+## WORK to to: ##
-	- However it stil has to be proven, that there are _realworld USE-CASES_,
+ - However I  will have to prove, that there are _realworld USE-CASES_,
+ - for cases the  described compounds can be applied
-	- where the praised "unbeatable" _compiler_
+ - so that the praised _"unbeatable"_ _compiler_
-	- can be driven to make better/shorer/faster
+ - can be driven to make better/shorer/faster machine code
-	- in cases  the  described compounds can ba applied.
  - compared to the now-a-days solution for(int i=0; i<rep; ++i){}

 ## CONCLUSion: ##
-	First comments say that it is is a _stony way_ to get the suggested  core-language _compounds_ wil get its way to C/C++.
+First experts comments say that it is is a _stony way_ to get the suggested  core-language _compounds_ wil get its way to C/C++.
 But You can take the occasion and try it out yourself.
 It works.
 Even for plain Ansi-C See the *IMPLEMENTATION* section.

 ## ADVANCED Reading: ##
 	- Teaching programming in the Kindergarden and later: